pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 ### Tooling extensions

-As with all programming languages, it is easy to write poorly performant code in bash.
-It's probably fair to say shell coding exacerbates that because most people's interactions with it are either when using an interactive shell or writing one-off scripts, performance rarely being a priority in either case.
+As with all programming languages, it's easy to write poorly performant code in bash.
+It's probably fair to say shell coding exacerbates the situation because most interactions with it are interactive shell usage or one-off scripts, performance rarely being a priority in either case.
 This often leads to inadvertently adding poorly performing code including extensive subshell or external command use, processing large amounts of strings, or poorly written loop structures encompassing the previous two variants.

 To help developers debug potential performance issues more subcommands for `pk` are being looked at as well.
 Currently the idea is that `pk pkg env` could be